nancrandall/pagination-json/README.md

-# Pagination Pattern
+# Pagination with JSON

-> node package: a sub-project in patterns library
+> node package: vanilla JS and pagination with json

 ## Build Setup